Idaho Digital Learning Alliance

 - Partnerships: To bring high-quality programs and resources to Idaho students, IDLA collaborates with many national, state, and local partners.
 Nationally, IDLA has many partners they work with to bring best practices and high-quality resources back to our programs that serve our students.
 IDLA partners with educational agencies, organizations, and institutions within Idaho to advance opportunities throughout the state.

-- CTE Digital: In conjunction and partnership with the Division of Career Technical Education (CTE), IDLA is developing CTE Digital.
+- Technical Certificates: In conjunction and partnership with the Division of Career Technical Education (CTE), the Idaho State Department of Education, and other partners, IDLA is developing pathways that provide students opportunities to earn technical certificates.
 Giving students a choice – career or college – is crucial.
-CTE Digital aims to expand access to CTE programs of study through online delivery.
+This focus area for the 2023-24 school year is targeted at providing online learning opportunities for all students, urban or rural, to earn a technical certificate and the potential for employment right in their local community.
 The emphasis is placed on programs providing a pathway to Idaho’s in-demand occupations and a living wage.
-Individual courses lead to dual credit or lead toward a nationally recognized industry certification.

 - ENL Courses and Training: IDLA has partnered with the Idaho State Department of Education to create access to and expand resources for English Language Learners.
 These courses provide content to support the needs of students new to the English language.
 IDLA requires a Learning Coach from the district to coach the students through navigating the LMS and their course.
 IDLA provides Professional Development to the Learning Coaches.